uci-inf-133/a1-personal-website-Jinyang-lab/readme.txt

 (c) Advanced features
 Text appearing when selecting.
-Providing a URL and linking to the page.
-Creating several responsive layouts.

 3. How long, in hours, did it take you to complete this assignment?
 It took me about 6 hours to do this.